 But contacts do have their drawbacks.
 They can dry out your eyes, reduce oxygen to your cornea, get cloudy from protein deposits, and make your eyes more prone to fungal and bacterial infection.
 The cornea is the only living tissue on the human body that gets its oxygen from the air rather than from your bloodstream.
 This means it also must release carbon dioxide without the aid of blood.
 You are correct: When the cornea cannot access enough oxygen from the air, it can go through a process of “neovascularization” in which it sprouts blood vessels to compensate for the lack of oxygen.
 And forming blood vessels over time impedes vision because the cornea loses some of its transparency if blood vessels are formed.

 Which type of lense is "better" also depends somewhat on the material of the lens.
 For example, evidence so far indicates that silicone hydrogel lenses (e.g. CIBA Vision Night and Day) are pretty healthy for the cornea, reducing the likelihood for infection and keeping the eye relatively moist and oxygenated (because silicone is permeable to oxygen).
 But everyone’s eyes are different.
-For some people, 38% water content will be just fine and for others, it won’t be sufficient.
+For some people, 38 percent water content will be just fine and for others, it won’t be sufficient.
 Some people can wear CIBA Vision Night and Day contacts overnight for 30 days while other people will never be able to sleep in contact lenses overnight without having problems (dry eye, infection, not enough oxygen, etc.).

 You also ask about extended wear versus disposables.
 Currently, evidence doesn’t seem to indicate that one is healthier than the other.
 But it is a good idea occasionally to change out your contact lens case, either way.
 In general, if you feel good, look good, and see well while wearing the lenses, then you're probably okay.